bogardon/MSTimer/README.md

 To fix this problem, we use a proxy object `MSTimer` which takes the burden off of `MyViewController`.
 So when you dismiss `MyViewController`, its `dealloc` gets called as expected.

+This is accomplished by using [message forwarding](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtForwarding.html#//apple_ref/doc/uid/TP40008048-CH105-SW1).
+Meaning our `MSTimer` will forward any messages/methods to the underlying `NSTimer`.

 #### How To Use

 Instantiate using class method, as you would a regular NSTimer. __NOTE: this adds the timer to the runloop with specified mode right away__.